How Long to Proof Sourdough in the Fridge (+ Tips)

 How long do you cold ferment sourdough?

 I’ve found a cold fermentation of 12-36 hours is ideal.
-I’ve only seen issues (namely over-proofing) occur after four days, or 96 hours, in the fridge.
+I’ve personally only seen issues (namely over-proofing) occur after four days, or 96 hours, in the fridge.

 How long can you cold ferment sourdough?